-Material assets by Solvency II valuation basis as at 31 December 2017 (and 31 December 2016) were as follows:
+Material assets by Solvency II valuation basis as at 31 December 2018 were as follows:

-- Investments (other than assets held for index-linked and unit-linked funds)
+- Investments (other than assets held for index-linked and unit-linked funds);

-- Holdings in related undertakings
+- Holdings in related undertakings;

-- Reinsurance recoverables
+- Reinsurance recoverables;

-- Deposits to cedents
+- Deposits to cedents;

-- Other assets
+- Other assets.

-Investments: ELAG's investment portfolio currently consists of fixed income securities, and of deposits with banks.
+Investments: ELAG's investment portfolio currently consists of fixed income securities, collective investments undertakings, and of deposits with banks.